JohannRoa/Seismology/README.md

 # Seismology
-data processing from EQ for descriptions with JN
+data processing from EQ for descriptions with JN. use py 37